jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 ## Of course we couldn't help but build our own RPC layer

-Perfect, we have our `dc` tool on our containers nodes; now we need to slap an API on top of that, so that you can orchestrate deployments from a central place.
+Perfect, we have our `dc` tool on our container nodes; now we need to slap an API on top of that to orchestrate deployments from a central place.
 Since containers are standalone, the process exposing that API doesn't have to be bullet-proof, and you can update/upgrade/restart it without being worried about your containers